NinoVrolijk/compareMS2/README.md

 This README document described how to get started with compareMS2GUI, including system prerequisites and various instructions.

 ### Prerequisites

 Minimum system prerequisites to run the compareMS2GUI:

 * At least 53 MB free hard drive space
 * At least N GB of RAM

 ### Installing

-Series of steps to make the system ready for the software:
+Follow these steps to install and run compareMS2GUI:

 #### Windows

-1. Download compareMS2GUI zip file.
+1. Download compareMS2GUI zip file
-2. Navigate inside the zip file to dist/compareMS2Gui/compareMS2GUI.exe.
+2. Navigate inside the zip file to dist/compareMS2Gui/compareMS2GUI.exe
-3. Run compareMS2GUI.exe.
+3. Run compareMS2GUI.exe
-4. OPTIONAL: Create a shortcut of the compareMS2GUI.exe file to the desktop.
+4. OPTIONAL: Create a shortcut of the compareMS2GUI.exe file to the desktop

 #### Linux

 1.
 2.
 3.

-## Using the software.
+## Using the software

 The GUI consists of three windows:

-1. An introduction screen with version information
+1. An introduction splash screen with version information
 2. The main control window
 3. A custom phylogenetic tree visualization for quality control (while running)